cybercolombia/cybercolombia.github.io/_pages/summer_school_4.md

 <img width="400" src="/assets/images/institutions/rosario.png">
 <img width="150" src="/assets/images/institutions/earlham.png">

-# Welcome to the 4th HPC Summer School 2022 – Colombia
+# 4th HPC Summer School 2021 – Colombia

 <p style="text-align: justify; text-justify: inter-word;">Our Summer School provides a unique opportunity to attend state-of-the-art training delivered by world-leading academics and industry partners from around the globe, practicing hands-on exercises lead by renowned experts, and networking with your peers in an invaluable forum for knowledge exchange.</p>